Struggling to stay afloat during the pandemic, people turn to strangers online for help

 GoFundMe’s chief executive Tim Cadogan published an op-ed in USA Today in February, calling for more robust government programs to help people and insisting to Congress that GoFundMe “can’t do your job for you.”

-“We’re not meant, I think, to be a long-term source of support for everyone’s basic necessities,” said principal project manager LiMin Lam.
+“We’re not meant, I think, to be a long-term source of support for everyone’s basic necessities,” said principal product manager LiMin Lam.

 The government has expanded unemployment benefits, doled out stimulus checks and forgiven some taxes during the pandemic, significant steps that Gould hopes the system will learn from and continue to adopt in certain cases.
 But, she said, the past year also showed how ill-equipped in some ways our social safety net was to deal with a crisis of this scale — a key example was unemployment systems that were overrun with requests and inaccessible to many people for weeks or months.
 That delay was devastating to many.